mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

             if connection is perished:
               close connection
               connection = Null
-          continue
         else if totalConnectionCount < maxPoolSize:
           if numConnecting < maxConnecting:
             connection = create connection
           else:
-            # this waiting MUST NOT prevent other threads from checking connections
+            # this waiting MUST NOT prevent other threads from checking Connections
-            # back in.
+            # back in to the pool.
             wait until numConnecting < maxConnecting or a connection is available continue
-        # If there is no background thread, the pool MUST ensure that
-        # there are at least minPoolSize total connections.
-        # This MUST be done in a non-blocking manner
-        while totalConnectionCount < minPoolSize and numConnecting < maxConnecting: populate the pool with a connection

     except pool is closed:
       emit ConnectionCheckOutFailedEvent(reason="poolClosed")